decodelabs/zest/README.md

 ## Usage

-Zest aims to provide a simple automated entry point to using the [Vite](https://vitejs.dev/) dev server.
+Zest aims to provide a simple automated way to integrate the [Vite](https://vitejs.dev/) dev server into your PHP application.

 All terminal commands assume you have [Effigy](https://github.com/decodelabs/effigy) installed and working.